userjack6880/picluster/content/modules/slurm.md

 ```

 Finally, you should be able to run commands on the compute ndoes without using `pdsh`:
 ```
-sudo srun --nodes=4 hostname
+srun --nodes=4 hostname
 ```

-Output would look like this:
+Output should look like this:
 ```
 pi-hpc-compute02
 pi-hpc-compute01